History of Palau: Japanese mandate

-Japan incorporated the islands as an integral part of its empire, establishing the Nanyo-cho government with Koror Island as the capital.
+Japan incorporated the islands as an integral part of its empire, establishing the Nan'yō Government with Koror Island as the capital.
 From 1914 to 1922, the Japanese Imperial Navy had been in control.
 Civilian control was introduced from 1922, and Palau was one of six administrative districts within the Mandate.
-Japan mounted an aggressive economic development program and promoted large scale immigration by Japanese, Okinawans and Koreans.
+Japan mounted an aggressive economic development program and promoted large scale immigration by Japanese, Ryukyuans and Koreans.
 Native Palauans soon became a small minority in their own homeland.
 The Japanese continued the German mining activities, and also established bonito (skipjack tuna) canning and copra processing plants in Palau.

 Japanese trading companies were quick to establish operations to exploit the economic potential of the islands, especially the abundant fish resources and pearl harvesting.
 The Japanese established a commercial center in Koror, and began developing a series of agricultural plantations on Babeldaob Island.
 Following World War I, the civilian government instituted a series of major changes in Palauan life.
 The changes included establishing primary schools for Palauans and constructing modern water and electrical systems.
 Elderly informants remember the Japanese administration as a time of order when things worked well.
-Despite the substantial improvements made in social services for the Palauans, the Japanese were quite clear on the role and status of the native peoples in Micronesia .Native peoples were to be second class citizens and serve as a source of cheap labor for the various agricultural and mercantile enterprises.
+Despite the substantial improvements made in social services for the Palauans, the Japanese were quite clear on the role and status of the native peoples in Micronesia.
+Native peoples were to be second class citizens and serve as a source of cheap labor for the various agricultural and mercantile enterprises.